junh1024/Reaper-Surround/README.md

 **General FFT controls**
 - Amount: to apply.
 Sometimes like a wet knob. >100% may not be unity.
-- Cutoff: lowpass the processing, % of SR.
+- Cutoff: lowpass the processing, % of SR. May save CPU.
 - Time Response: speed that the algorithm can respond from 1 (unrestricted) to 0 (frozen, may cause glitches).
 TR-- = artefacts--, but bleed++.
 Set to 0.5 @4K FFT Size, decreases with FFT Size for "2.0 to 5.0 Upmix V3 (L).txt", but adjustable in most other FX.
 Sensible values 0.5-1.
-- Overlap: % of overlap of FFT segments.
-Overlap++ = CPU++ but artefacts--, % is approximate.
-See overlap_sel in surroundlibf.txt for exactl amount.
-It's fixed to 39.0625% in "2.0 to 5.0 Upmix V3 (L).txt", but adjustable in most other FX.
 - FFT Size: length of FFT segments.
 In terms of 2^n, so 12 = 2^12 = 4096 (default).
-Size++ = artefacts--, frequency resolution/separation++, temporal resolution--, but has little effect on CPU.
+Size++ = artefacts--, frequency resolution/separation++, temporal resolution--, PDC++ (latency), but has little effect on CPU.

 **Why is CPU so low?**